Grassmann's laws (color science)

 Grassmann's laws describe empirical results about how the perception of mixtures of colored lights (i.e., lights that co-stimulate the same area on the retina) composed of different spectral power distributions can be algebraically related to one another in a color matching context.
 Discovered by Hermann Grassmann these "laws" are actually principles used to predict color match responses to a good approximation under photopic and mesopic vision.
 A number of studies have examined how and why they provide poor predictions under specific conditions.

+The original laws

+Grassmann's original laws were set out in his 1853 paper "Zur Theorie der Farbenmischung".
+The translations here are from 1854.